 Game Design Portfolio

-Hi!
-My name is Jonathan, and I’m a third-year game design student at Uppsala University.
-I’ve previously studied for three years at a high school game design program and have worked as a game designer on the card game The Bazaar.
-In addition to projects made during university, I’ve taken online programming courses and constantly work on personal projects.
+I’m a current game design master’s student at Uppsala University.
+I previously worked as a game designer on the strategy game The Bazaar and studied game design during both my bachelor’s degree and in high school.
+In addition to projects made during school and work, I’ve taken online programming courses and constantly work on personal projects.

 Remote work on streamer and esports team owner Andrey "Reynad" Yanyuk's strategy/card game "The Bazaar".
 You build your strategy throughout each game which makes every game a new experience.
 While a competitive game, The Bazaar aims to reach a broad audience with simple, yet deep design.